Making your own alterations and improvements

 As a tenant, you must seek written permission from us (known as landlord’s consent) for the following:

-- Laying any other form of flooring other than a carpet or linoleum
+- laying any other form of flooring other than a carpet, vinyl or lino

-You can contact us via email at email@example.com.
+You can email us at firstname.lastname@example.org.
 We will not refuse landlord’s consent unreasonably, but we might place conditions on our consent including conditions regarding the standard of work.

 Once the work is completed, certain appliances or fixtures may become our property, for example showers and extractor fans.
 We will confirm this when we give written consent for the work.
 We will not cover maintenance of any appliance or fixture for the first twelve months.
 This will also be confirmed when we give consent.